 When you go to a Fragile X (FX) clinic, you will not hear, “Fragile what?”
 The FX clinics are staffed by experts who can answer your questions.
 It’s like getting a whole team on your side of the field after you feared you’d be alone.

-- Contact your local LINKS parent support group
+- Contact your local Community Support Network group

 - Join Facebook and ask to join the Fragile X Group